sprinkler/watering-restrictions-protocol/README.md

 Each *rules[stage index][type index][rule index]* OBJECT has the following structure:

 - “**irrigation**” is an ARRAY of NUMBERs which specifies the indexes in the irrigationSystems array.
-It denotes for which type of irrigation system this rule applies.
+It denotes for which category of irrigation system this rule applies.
+Note that the *sprinkler* category refers to multiple types of sprinkler heads
+like: rotary nozzle, rotors, sprays and *drip* refers to: drip, bubblers, soaker hose etc.

 - "**interval**" is a NUMBER which specifies the number of days in the watering interval or period.
 For example, a value of 7 would mean  that watering is allowed weekly according to the watering rules.
 A value of 0 (zero) would mean that watering is not allowed.
 See  the "**day**" definition for a description of what days of the week are valid to water in the interval.